Ombi-app/Ombi.Docs/docs/info/alternate-databases.md

 ## Data Migration

-You can migrate the existing sqlite databases to MySQL if you choose by following the [Migration Guide](../../guides/migrating-databases)
+You can migrate the existing SQLite databases to MySQL if you choose by following the [Migration Guide](../../guides/migrating-databases)